 South Australia Police Anti-Corruption Branch has traditionally and until the instigation of the ICAC been the primary law-enforcement unit tasked with investigating police and public service corruption and even following the establishment of ICAC plays a frontline role, often working with ICAC.

 If you are concerned you are being investigated, interviewed or have been arrested in relation to an offence of public corruption or misuse of a public office, it’s important to seek legal advice as to your specific rights and the merits of a defense at the earliest opportunity.
-For twenty-four hour advice and representation, call Culshaw Miller Criminal Lawyers on 8464 0033 or 0423 534 621.
+For 24 hour, urgent legal advice or representation you can contact Culshaw Miller Criminal Lawyers on 0418 421 153 or by e-mail at firstname.lastname@example.org.